wilmer88/buddyboy/README.md

  # buddyboy
+> What is it?

-Buddy boy is code name for fight predictor.
+> - Buddy boy is code name for fight predictor.
 Prompts user for both, red corner and blue corners: vegas odds, carrer wins and losses based on the data given calculates the winner of the fight.

 ---
 > Stable version release
  - [buddyboy v1.1](https://github.com/wilmer88/buddyboy/releases/tag/v1.1)